 Important!
-Since 1 July 2017, the tax exemption on pension fund earnings financing a transition-to-retirement pension (TRIP) has been removed.
+Since 1 July 2017, there is no longer a tax exemption on pension fund earnings financing a transition-to-retirement pension (TRIP).
 This change applies to TRIPs in place before July 2017 as well as TRIPs commenced on or after 1 July 2017.
-This super change became law in November 2016.

 Q: Your website says: “By starting a TRIP, you don’t have to retire to withdraw your super benefits.
 You can work part-time or full-time or even casually.”
 But on the TRIP form I have from my super fund it says I have to be permanently retired or be working part time.
 Which is correct?
 I can’t see any reference on the ATO site to a need to be working part time.
 So can I continue working full-time and still do TRIPs?